EMPLOYMENT LAW – COVID-19 – The Law Un-Masked: Primer for Employers and Employees

 For employees: Unlike many overseas jurisdictions, employers have a right to take reasonable measures for the protection of public health and against infectious diseases.
 Make sure that anything you sign will contain provisions to protect your information from unnecessary disclosure to the general public save and except necessary to protect public health.

-For a PDF version please click here – COVID-19 – The Law Un-Masked – Employment Law issues for Employers and Employees
+Looking to save a copy or share with colleagues?
+Download the PDF version: COVID-19 – The Law Un-Masked – Employment Law issues for Employers and Employees

 Earl Deng was called in 2008 and has a developed a broad and busy civil law practice which encompasses both complex advisory and advocacy work in the fields of commercial, contractual, chancery and intellectual property disputes and is known as a specialist advocate for public and administrative law matters, and minority rights.